SzelesTamas/Ducks_in_a_row_ai/README.md

 # Ducks in a row ai

-In this repository I will try to make a "AI" for playing the game Ducks in a row.
+In this repository I will try to make an "AI" for playing the game Ducks in a row.

 ## Version 1
 In this version I tried to play the game with just one policy neural network and a messy implementation.